 Day 03: Desert Castles/Dead Sea/Al Maghtas

 Early this morning we head out to the visit the Desert Castles, beautiful examples of both early Islamic art and architecture.
 Qasr Al-Mushatta, Qasr A-Kharrana, Qasr A-Tuba and Qasr Al-Hallabat, Qasir Amra* stand testament to a fascinating era in the country's rich history.
 We also visit the black basalt fort at Azraq, headquarters of Lawrence of Arabia during the Arab Revolt.
 We then drive down to the lowest spot on earth and experience floating in the waters of the Dead Sea.
 We then head to the Baptism Site “Bethany Beyond the Jordan” (Al-Maghtas)* and explore the archaeological site and the area of the churches of Saint John the Baptist near the river.
 Situated in a pristine natural environment the site is believed to be the location where Jesus of Nazareth was baptized by John the Baptist.
 It features Roman and Byzantine remains including churches and chapels, a monastery, caves that have been used by hermits and pools in which baptisms were celebrated, testifying to the religious character of the place.
 The site is a Christian place of pilgrimage.
-We return to Amman in the late afternoon in Amman.
+Late afternoon, we return to Amman.
 (B, D)

 Day 04: Amman/Umm ar Rassas/Madaba/Mt.
 Nebo/Kerak/Aqaba (Drive)